If you want to to create content that aligns with your marketing and business goals and delivers results, you know it takes time.

 Now that that’s out of the way, here are some tools that I swear by and highly recommend you try out in your own content process.

-My blog post checklist – a list of 25 essential steps that make sure my blog post will perform well every time.
+My blog post checklist (free!) – A printable list of 25 essential steps that make sure my blog post will perform well every time.

-Asana – all of my project management, including my content calendar, client management, and everything else that needs to get done, lives in Asana.
-I’m forever grateful to Megan Minns for creating a course that helped me learn everything so I can stay sane in project management.
+Asana (free, paid plans available) – All of my project management, including my content calendar, client management, and everything else that needs to get done, lives in Asana.
+I’m forever grateful to Megan Minns, as well as Louise Henry, for creating courses that helped me learn everything so I can stay sane in project management.

-CoSchedule & GatherContent – both quite advanced tools for content process management, brilliant for larger teams and/or businesses that outsource parts of the process.
+CoSchedule (paid tool, free trial available) – Brilliant for marketing teams and/or businesses that outsource parts of the content creation process.
 I used to use CoSchedule, but once I learned how to manage my content with Asana, I fully switched to Asana as it’s a free tool.

-Later – all my Instagram posts are scheduled through Later’s free plan.
+Later (free, paid plans available) – All my Instagram posts are scheduled through Later’s free plan.
 If I didn’t do it this way, I’d hardly stay consistent on Instagram!

 Pretty Links – I use the Pretty Links plugin to shorten my links for podcast shownotes, so that I can use them in the actual episode and direct listeners to marijanakay.com/9, for example, instead of a long link.

-Click to Tweet – brilliant for adding tweetable nuggets in blog posts.
+CoSchedule’s Click to Tweet – Brilliant for adding tweetable nuggets in blog posts.

-That’s it—now it’s your turn!
+That’s it—it’s your turn!
 What are you doing to be quicker and more efficient in your content marketing?

 PS Pin this post so you can refer to it later: